OmnisStudio/Omnis-FiveStars/README.md

 1. Ensure Omnis Studio is closed
 2. Place the folder net.omnis.fivestars into the folder \html\controls (not \htmlcontrols) of your Omnis Studio tree, first creating the folder if it does not already exist.
 3. Copy ctrl_net_omnis_fivestars.js and rating.js into the folder \html\scripts of your Omnis Studio tree.
+4. Copy rating.css into the folder \html\css of your Omnis Studio tree.
+5. Copy stars.svg into the folder \html\css\images of your Omnis Studio tree.
-4. Add the following lines to your \html\jsctempl.htm file
+6. Add the following lines to your \html\jsctempl.htm file
     a.
 Under the stylesheets

     ```<link type="text/css" href="css/rating.css" rel="stylesheet" />```